yassine-yahya/Module-Servers/hotel-bookings-api/README.md

 In this case your server should return a status code of 400, and should NOT store the booking in the bookings array.

+## 🏝️ Stretch challenges

+Below are some stretch challenges, have a go at these once you've completed the previous challenges.

 # Level 3 (Optional, advanced) - search by date

 For this level your API must also allow a client to: